joaquim-de-melo-neto/junit/README.md

 **Lifecycle Method**: any method that is directly annotated or meta-annotated with @BeforeAll,
 @AfterAll, @BeforeEach, or @AfterEach.

+Test methods and lifecycle methods may be declared locally within the current test class, inherited from superclasses, or inherited from interfaces (see Test Interfaces and Default Methods).
+In addition, test methods and lifecycle methods must not be abstract and must not return a value.

+Test classes, test methods, and lifecycle methods are not required to be public, but they must not be private

 ---

 @Disabled may be declared without providing a reason; however, the JUnit team